mic47/platypuslol/README.md

 - [x] When doing something wrong, substitute query for anything? -- parser do not allow it I think
 - [x] Figure out why reloading of config does not work.
 - [x] Default to google or other configurable search engine
-- [ ] Require space between suggestions, but not before / after if it's fixed word.
+- [x] Require space between suggestions, but not before / after if it's fixed word.
+- [ ] Test for 2 different substitutions of same type
 - [ ] Make default and extra config (multiple config files possible)
+- [ ] keyboard shortcut for list page if possible to fill
 - [ ] Check for html escapes and so on from links redirects
 - [ ] Remove unwraps, handle errors properly everywhere
 - [ ] Better validation errors and documentation